XanaduAI/pennylane-datasets/README.md

 ```

 This will automatically generate several metadata files in the family directory, including the `meta.json`, `using_this_dataset.md` and a `citation.txt`
-file containing the BibTex citation for the dataset.
-These files should be verified and manually adjusted before commiting.
+file containing the BibTex citation for the dataset. `using_this_dataset.md` should be completed with a description of the dataset and all files should be verified and manually adjusted before committing.

 ## Building